IBM/example-health-apis/README.md

 - [Click this link to go to the steps for exposing DB2 data through z/OS Connect](ExposeDB2DataThroughzOSConnect.md)

-## 6. Expose CICS Application data through z/OS Connect
+## 6. Expose CICS Application through z/OS Connect

 - [Click this link to go to the steps for exposing CICS data through z/OS Connect](ExposeCICSApplicationDataThroughzOSConnect.md)